4teamwork/errbit-python/README.rst

 - ``ERRBIT_PACKAGE`` - the setuptools name of your package.
 - ``ERRBIT_ENVIRONMENT`` - the name of the environment you are running, such as ``staging`` or ``production``.
+- ``ERRBIT_HTTP_CLIENT`` - Switch the http client implementation.
+Switching the implementation can solve different problems when communicating from private networks with HTTP proxies.
+Current implementations are: ``requests``.

 Usage